 Solo tip – “Make sure to check out Uetliberg, and anywhere really around the lake is really. nice!” – Christy, solo female traveller

 This is another one of Zurich's famous landmarks with great views from the top.
 This Evangelical Protestant church dates back to 1100 and has impressive neo-Gothic towers which were added in the late 18th-Century.
 The stained glass windows and Romanesque crypt are definitely worth a look but you may want to avoid climbing the 187 stairs if you are a bit claustrophobic.
 There is an entrance fee of CHF 5.
 (Time = 1-2 hours)

 Things To See in Zurich

 Zurich has many markets.
-Whether you are into flea markets or fresh fruit and veg, there are enough markets in Zurich to keep you busy.
+Whether you are into flea markets or fresh fruit and veg, there are enough markets in Zurich to keep you busy for a few days.

-- Wednesday mornings – Head to the Fruit and Veg Market Oerlikon – The biggest fruit and veg market.
+- Wednesdays & Saturdays – Head to the Fruit and Veg Market Oerlikon – The biggest fruit and veg market.
 Stop for a coffee at Marktplatz Square to people-watch.

 - Wednesdays (most) – Find organic produce at Bahnofmarkt, a farmers market.

 - Thursdays & Saturdays – Head to Rosenhofmarkt in the Niederdorf area for handcrafted jewellery and trinkets.
 This hippie-style market also offers different cuisine.